kkapitan/homebridge-homesung/README.md

         {
           "name": "<name of the device>",
           "ip": "<ip of the device>",
-          "deviceId": "<id of the device - obtained after pairing>", "identity": {
+          "identity": {
             "sessionId": "<id of the pairing session - obtained after pairing>", "aesKey": "<key of the pairing session - obtained after pairing>"